Policies

 Procedures

-• Written authorisation to administer any category (ii) medicine such as antibiotics, ear/eye drops must be received from parents/caregivers, which is to include name, type of medicine, dosage, method and frequency.
+Written authorisation to administer any category (ii) medicine such as antibiotics, ear/eye drops must be received from parents/caregivers, which is to include name, type of medicine, dosage, method and frequency.

-• Campus Corner will use only JUNIOR PARACETAMOL – dosage as per brand.
+Campus Corner will use only JUNIOR PARACETAMOL – dosage as per brand.

-• Category (iii) medicine which is used for ongoing treatment of a pre-diagnosed condition e.g. asthma, eczema and allergic reactions will be written up on an Individual Health Plan which is kept at the back of the daily medication folder.
+Category (iii) medicine which is used for ongoing treatment of a pre-diagnosed condition e.g., asthma, eczema and allergic reactions will be written up on an Individual Health Plan which is kept at the back of the daily medication folder.

-• When medication is administered from Individual Health Plans, it must be recorded and signed by staff administering it and the parent must be informed at end of session.
+When medication is administered from Individual Health Plans, it must be recorded and signed by staff administering it.
+Parents/whānau are required to sign the IHP form as an acknowledgement after the medication has been administered.

-• Individual Health Plans will be reviewed in the monthly maintenance checklist by Senior Teachers.
+Individual Health Plans will be reviewed in the monthly maintenance checklist by Senior Teachers.
 Parents will be required to sign the form every three months to ensure that it is still relevant.

-• All medicine records will be kept for 1 year with other Centre documentation.
+All medicine records will be kept for 1 year with other Centre documentation.

 Sleeping Policy